missyushi/replication-challenge/REPLICATION.md

 ## Replication steps

-> INSTRUCTIONS: provide details about your process of accessing the code and data.
-> Do NOT detail things like "I save them on my Desktop".
-> DO describe actions   that you did  as per instructions ("I added a config.do")
-> DO describe any other actions you needed to do ("I had to make changes in multiple programs"), without going into detail (the commit log can provide that information)

-Example:

 1. Downloaded code and data from the dataverse.
 2. Inside the downloaded file, unzipped Data(1).zip, which contains all the data and codes.